LidaGuan/LidaGuan.github.io/README.md

 # LidaGuan.github.io
-The blog of Guan Lida.
+This is the blog of Guan.
+I will update something intersting in my blog.